The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: Abstract

 \section{Abstract}

-In this paper, we derive the $\mu$-deformed Einstein field equations from the generalized thermodynamic functions of the $\mu$-deformed analog of Bose gas model, applying the (adapted) Verlinde's approach.
-The basic role of deformation parameter is shown: it provides the possibility to vary the value of the cosmological constant.
-Due to this, we suggest an interesting treatment of the cosmological constant (CC) problem within the framework of $\mu$-deformation.
-Namely, viewing the derived $\mu$-deformed CC as an effective one and varying the parameter $\mu$ appropriately, we gain the possibility to drastically reduce the CC, so as to get for it the realistic value.
-Also, the relation with dark matter is discussed.
+In this paper, we derive the $\mu$-deformed Einstein field equations from the generalized thermodynamic functions of the $\mu$-deformed analog of Bose gas model, applying the (adapted) Verlinde's approach.\,\,The basic role of deformation parameter is shown: it provides the possibility to vary the value of the cosmological constant.\,\,Due to this, we suggest an interesting treatment of the cosmological constant (CC) problem within the framework of $\mu$-deformation.\,\,Na\-mely, viewing the derived $\mu$-deformed CC as an effective one and varying the parameter $\mu$ appropriately, we gain the possibility to drastically reduce the CC, so as to get, for it, the realistic value.\,\,The relation to dark matter is of importance.

 \keywords{$\mu$-calculus, entropic force, gravity, $\mu$-Bose gas model, effective cosmological constant, dark matter.}